The enough.community infrastructure is developed and deployed using ansible. The main playbook is enough-community-playbook.yml.

 Adding a host¶

-Ansible hosts are defined in inventory/01-hosts.yml.
+Ansible hosts are defined in inventories/common/01-hosts.yml.
 This file is autogenerated by molecule scenarios and is not meant to be manually modified.

 Adding a scenario¶